kiba/Writings/for_science/chp24_reckoning.md

 Thirty minutes later, the TDM returned safely, empty of its human passengers.
 The records were scrubbed.

 It was entirely up to Lala Hiyama to make it work.
-Luckily, she has been studying Earth customs and languages, and careful preparation had been made to insert Lala Hiyama's cover existence into the bureaucracy of Japan.
+The woman has already been studying Earth customs and languages, even going so far as to occasionally visit Earth.
+Careful preparation had been made to insert Lala Hiyama's cover existence into the bureaucracy of Japan.
 It wasn't easy, and only time will tell if it works.

 Hopefully, it won't be long before Tanikaze and Hiyama were back on Sidonia.